 There is not a puzzle piece missing, we are instead unique puzzles all of our own creation and should be treated as such.
 We are whole people who deserve the kindness and respect that we show to others.
 The cure to the autism spectrum lies within visibility, open hearts and education, it is not something we will or can find in a lab.

-Christina MacNeal is a writer, journalist, activist and public speaker who has autism.
-She currently is the Development Director at The Gadget Guys, a nonprofit dedicated to getting technology to those on the autism spectrum.
-Prior to that she has been a two time Editor-in-Chief and a Communications Director to name a few.
-For more information about Christina she can be contacted at christinamacneal @ gmail.com.
+Christian Jonas MacNeal is a writer, journalist, activist and public speaker who has autism.
+He currently is the Development Director at The Gadget Guys, a nonprofit dedicated to getting technology to those on the autism spectrum.
+Prior to that he has been a two time Editor-in-Chief and a Communications Director to name a few.